 Yes, Jewish people have suffered in the name of Jesus.
 But the most amazing thing is that God came in the incarnation as Jesus, and chose to suffer and ultimately die for us.
 Our people have endured suffering.
 And Jesus' suffering was endured for us, and in spite of us.

-Dan Sered is the Israel Director of Jews for Jesus.
+Dan Sered is the COO of Jews for Jesus.